Absentee ballot: Poland

 In Poland, each citizen registered in the local voters' register, can get an absentee voter's certificate (AVC), which is a piece of paper with the person's details and the local government's stamp.
 The person can vote with AVC at every polling station countrywide and worldwide (in Polish embassies and consulates; the polling stations abroad are created by the Minister of Foreign Affairs before every elections).
 An AVC is issued only for President of Poland elections, parliamentary elections and elections to the European Parliament (in that case, the AVC can be got by Polish or EU citizen, so the EU citizen can vote for Polish deputies at polling station in Poland and Polish embassies or consulates, or for deputies from the country of origin.
 Although, if the EU citizen registers himself in the Polish voters' register, the local officials informs appropriate office in the country of origin).
 In case of Senate by-elections, AVC may be issued only for voters living and registered in given single-member constituency.

 Postal voting and proxy voting are also possible.
 Postal voting is possible both in country and abroad, but proxy voting is possible only in Poland.
 The proxy must be registered at the same local voters' register as a voter.
 The mail with the voter's ballot in postal voting is free of charge in Poland, but voter resides abroad must pay to send his ballot to the appropriate consulate.

+Russia

+Absentee ballots have been reportedly used for vote monitoring in Russia.

+Slovakia

+Slovak voters have several options to cast their vote in absence.
+To vote at a different polling station within Slovakia, it is possible to utilize a voter card (sk.
+Hlasovací preukaz).
+Voter cards can be used for elections to the National Council, Presidential elections and the elections to the European parliament.

+Postal voting was introduced in 2004.
+It is allowed for elections to the National Council and for national referendums.

+If electors cannot attend the polling station due to health limitations, they can request portable ballot box and cast their vote from their home or medical facility.